TOAST-DOCS/RDS-FOR-MARIADB/zh/db-instance-gov.md

 * Rebuild Read Replication
 * Rebuild Candidate Master
 * Restore to a certain point in time
-* Export backup to the object storage
+* Export backup files to object storage after backing up from a single DB instance

 ### High Availability

 High availability DB instances increase availability, data durability, and provide fault tolerant databases.
 High availability DB instances consist of master and candidate master and are created in different availability zones.
 Candidate master is a DB instance for failover and is not normally available.
 For high availability DB instances, backups are performed on candidate master, which avoids performance degradation caused by backups.
-Several features provided by a high availability DB instance can be found in [High Availability DB Instance](db-instance/#_1).
+Several features provided by a high availability DB instance can be found in [High Availability DB Instance](db-instance/#ha-db-instance).

 ### Network